DouglasBgs/mdl-ext/src/collapsible/readme.md

 ```

 ### Requirements for this component
-A collapsible button is allways contained in a heading.
-The heading must have the `medext-js-collapsible` class.
+A collapsible button is allways contained in an element having `class="medext-js-collapsible"`.

 ```html
 <h3 class="medext-js-collapsible">